Veos-Digital/hypergraph_machines/README.md

-# Discrete and continuous learning machines - Hypergraph machines
+# Parametric machines: a fresh approach toarchitecture search - Hypergraph machines

-This repository is part of the project *discrete and continuous learning machines*.
+This repository is part of the project *Parametric machines: a fresh approach toarchitecture search*.

 add link ...